-PCs may not be suitable investments for you.
-PCs are complex securities.
+Securities may not be suitable investments for you.
+UMBS and MBS are complex securities.
 You, alone or together with your financial advisor, need to understand the risks of your investment, and you need to be able to analyze the information in this Offering Circular, any applicable Pool Supplement and Additional Supplement and the documents referred to in Additional Information, as well as the economic and other factors that may affect your investment.
-If you require a definite payment stream, or a single payment on a specific date, PCs are not suitable investments for you.
-If you purchase PCs, you need to have enough financial resources to bear all of the risks related to your investment.
+If you require a definite payment stream, or a single payment on a specific date, Securities are not suitable investments for you.
+If you purchase Securities, you need to have enough financial resources to bear all of the risks related to your investment.

-PCs are subject to liquidity risk.
-Illiquidity can have a severely negative impact on the prices of PCs, especially those that are particularly sensitive to prepayment or interest rate risk.
-PCs are not traded on any exchange and the market price of a particular issuance of PCs or a benchmark price may not be readily available.
-A secondary market for some types of PCs may not develop.
+Securities are subject to liquidity risk.
+Illiquidity can have a severely negative impact on the prices of Securities, especially those that are particularly sensitive to prepayment or interest rate risk.
+Securities are not traded on any exchange and the market price of a particular issuance of Securities or a benchmark price may not be readily available.
+A secondary market for some types of Securities may not develop.
 Even if a market develops, it may not continue.
-As a result, you may not be able to sell your PCs easily or at prices that will allow you to realize your desired yield.
-The secondary markets for some PCs have experienced periods of illiquidity in the past, and can be expected to do so again in the future.
-Our financial condition, the conservatorship, uncertainty concerning our future structure and organization, including whether we will continue to exist, the level of governmental support for Freddie Mac and market perceptions or speculation concerning such factors could materially affect the liquidity and pricing of your PCs.
-Moreover, economic and political conditions in the U.S. and in foreign countries, including those countries that own and trade our PCs and other mortgage-backed securities, and demand for housing in the U.S. may materially affect the liquidity and pricing of your PCs.
-See Credit Factors: General economic conditions could adversely affect your PCs.
+As a result, you may not be able to sell your Securities easily or at prices that will allow you to realize your desired yield.
+Since the secondary markets for some mortgage participation certificates ("PCs") have experienced periods of illiquidity in the past, it is possible this could occur with respect to Securities in the future.
+Our financial condition, the conservatorship, uncertainty concerning our future structure and organization, including whether we will continue to exist, the level of governmental support for Freddie Mac and market perceptions or speculation concerning such factors, as well as perceptions as to the relative success of the single security initiative, could materially affect the liquidity and pricing of your Securities.
+Moreover, economic and political conditions in the U.S. and in foreign countries, including those countries that own and trade our Securities and other mortgage-backed securities, and demand for housing in the U.S. may materially affect the liquidity and pricing of your Securities.
+See Credit Factors: General economic conditions could adversely affect your Securities.